The Jerusalem Bible (1966)

 This is a version prepared by Roman Catholic scholars in Great Britain, under the general editorship of Alexander Jones of Christ's College, Liverpool, assisted by twenty-seven colleagues.
 (1) It is notable as being the first English version to be done by Roman Catholics on the basis of the Greek and Hebrew texts rather than upon the Latin Vulgate.
 In 1943 Pope Pius XII had issued an encyclical letter on Biblical studies called Divino Afflante Spiritu in which he gave permission for this departure from Roman Catholic tradition.

 The Jerusalem Bible derives its name and its character from an earlier French version, called La Bible de Jérusalem.
 This French version (published in 1956, and revised 1961) was prepared by the faculty of the Dominican Biblical School in Jerusalem, on the basis of the Hebrew and Greek.
 An introductory note acknowledges this indebtedness: "The introductions and notes of this Bible are, with minor variations and revisions, a translation of those which appear in La Bible de Jérusalem (one volume edition, 1961) published under the general editorship of Père Roland de Vaux, O.P. by Les Editions du Cerf, Paris, but are modified in the light of subsequent revised fascicules."
-The annotations of the French edition were remarkably full and helpful, and the idea of the English Jerusalem Bible was to turn the French version, together with all of its annotations, (2) into English, with constant reference to the Hebrew and Greek.
+The annotations of the French edition were remarkably full and helpful.
+The Editor’s Foreword explains that the idea of the English Jerusalem Bible was to turn the French version, together with all of its annotations, (2) into English, with constant reference to the Hebrew and Greek.
 And so the translation is based upon the Hebrew and Greek as interpreted by the French version.

-1 At various times in the past and in various different ways, God spoke to our ancestors through the prophets; 2 But in our own time, the last days, he has spoken to us through his Son, the Son that he has appointed to inherit everything a and through whom he made everything there is. b 3 He is the radiant light of God's glory and the perfect copy of his nature, c sustaining the universe by his powerful command; and now that he has destroyed the defilement of sin, he has gone to take his place in heaven at the right hand of divine Majesty.
-4 So he is now as far above the angels as the title which he has inherited is higher than their own name.
+3 He is the radiant light of God's glory and the perfect copy of his nature, c sustaining the universe by his powerful command; and now that he has destroyed the defilement of sin, he has gone to take his place in heaven at the right hand of divine Majesty.

 a.
 To be a son implies having the right to inherit, cf. Mt 21:38, Ga 4:7.
 Here, however, God is credited with the handing over of the whole creation because the inheritance in question is messianic and eschatological.